wethegit/sweet-potato/documentation/pages/pug-plugins.md

 ## Pug plugins

 Following are the avaiable pug plugins.
+To see how to include these plugins, see [plugin configuration](./config.html#pagePlugins)

 ### Image size